-An application coming from a reputable company does have a good support system which you can rely on if in-case there are any issues.
+An application coming from a reputable company does have a good support system which you can rely on if there are any issues.
 I have not seen the software loaded with third-party value add-ons that just junk the computer anyway.

 Yes, CCleaner can be used for Business.
 The company has created several other applications for Business use like CCleaner Network, CCleaner Business, CCleaner Cloud, and CCleaner Technician.